Spurs beat Brentford, but will wait 110 days for cup final - WHIZ News

 The west London club finished with 10 men after Josh Dasilva’s high studs-up challenge left Pierre-Emile Hojbjerg with a gash on his left shin.

-And Mourinho, who won the League Cup four times across spells in charge of Chelsea and Manchester United, will have a chance to deliver Tottenham’s first trophy since winning the competition in 2008.
+“I’m not happy.
+I think we have to play better,” Mourinho said.
+“Sometimes bad decisions, sometimes technical mistakes, many times recovering the ball and not being vertical and playing backwards.”

-The song “Spurs are on their way to Wembley” was played on the final whistle at Tottenham’s empty stadium.
+But still the final whistle was able to be greeted with the song “Spurs are on their way to Wembley” being played at Tottenham’s empty stadium.
 The final has been pushed from February to April 25 in the hope that fans will be allowed in — unlike any sporting event now in the country.

 This semifinal was the first game since the start of England’s third lockdown on Tuesday, with the toughest laws since those imposed in early stage of the pandemic last March when even professional sport was prohibited.